hashbangcode/drupal-storybook-talk/src/slides.md

 ## Storybook Module - Stories

-- For each component you want to test you need a `*.stories.twig` file.
+- You need a `*.stories.twig` file for every component you want to preview.
-- This contains a number of examples of the SDC in use.
+- This file contains a number of examples of the SDC in use.
 - Add additional markup or other components to the story.

 ---